 Why might this be relevant?

-The project aims to combat and eliminate domestic violence abuse, which is relevant to the question, but does not specifically address the effectiveness of Domestic Violence Protection Orders or other measures in the Domestic Abuse Bill.
+The ISEDA project aims to combat and eliminate DVA by employing modern technological tools, providing training to professionals, and promoting awareness and education programs, which directly address the factors affecting the effectiveness of Domestic Violence Protection Orders and other measures in the Domestic Abuse Bill.

 This project aims to improve child protection responses for children and young people living with domestic violence by providing effective early help.
 It is based on a partnership between researchers at the University of...